 Heartland Bank's Transactional Accounts have an extensive range of access options including in-branch transactions, debit cards, telephone and internet banking.

 Heartland Bank's Savings Accounts provide competitive rates of return and the flexibility of on-call access to your funds.
 Withdrawals from Savings Optimiser Accounts are subject to a minimum notice period of 30 days.
 Withdrawals without the required notice may be approved at Heartland Bank's discretion, and if approved a fee will be payable of 3% of the total funds withdrawn (subject to a minimum fee of $30 and a maximum fee of $150).
-For a copy of Heartland Bank's Disclosure Statement and Savings Optimiser Accounts Investment Statement click here.
+For a copy of Heartland Bank's Disclosure Statement and Savings Accounts Fact Sheet click here.

 Heartland Bank's Term Deposits offer a fixed rate of return for a fixed term where interest is paid to you, or added to the balance (usually monthly, quarterly, six-monthly, annually or at maturity).
-For a copy of Heartland Bank's Disclosure Statement and Term Deposits Investment Statement click here.
+For a copy of Heartland Bank's Disclosure Statement and Term Deposits Fact Sheet click here.